//

 It's hard to be hated, but easy to be ignored.

-You might think cancel culture has made it difficult to take risks in with your brand.
-But the reality is, you need to seriously mess up with your audience in order for them to bring down the axe.
+You might think today's cultural climate has made it difficult to take risks with your brand.
+But the reality is, you need to seriously mess up with your audience for them to bring down the axe.

-Creative doesn’t mean uninformed.
-Everything starts by knowing who you’re talking to and who you are as a brand.
-Identify your audience and ask yourself what they like.
-And more importantly, what don’t they like?
+Creative doesn't mean uninformed.
+Everything starts with knowing who you're talking to and who you are as a brand.
+Identify your audience and ask yourself what they like , and more importantly, what don't they like.
 Leverage demographic data and social listening to fully understand your customers.

 But knowing your brand will ultimately guide your creativity.
 Create partnerships and unexpected offerings that speak to your brand and resonate with your audience.